sonyivanova/S25-devops-labs/app_python/README.md

 ## Overview
 This is a simple Python web application that displays the current time in Moscow.
 It uses the Flask framework and follows best practices.
-The time updates every time the page is refreshed.
+The simple design is done with HTML.

 ![alt text](image.png)

 ## Features
 - Displays the current time in Moscow.
-- Updates the displayed time dynamically upon page refresh.
+- Updates the displayed time dynamically.
 - Simple and lightweight.

+## CI Workflow

+This project uses **GitHub Actions** for Continuous Integration (CI).

+1. **Dependency Installation** - Installs required Python packages.
+2. **Code Linting** - Ensures code follows best practices.
+3. **Unit Tests** - Runs tests to validate the app.
+4. **Docker Build & Push** - Builds and pushes a container image.

 ## Local Installation